 Completed Research Projects

-Funding Agency: Department of Science & Technology (DST)
+Funding Agency: Department of Science and Technology (DST)

 Year of Completion: 2023

-Genetic Polymorphisms and Dietary Intake in Type 2 Diabetes Patients
+Genetic Polymorphism & Dietary Intake in Type 2 Diabetes

 Funding Agency: PGIMER